captainbrosset/tocex/README.md

 * Compare the headings structure of multiple webpages simultaneously.
    * Works in Microsoft Edge, Google Chrome, and their preview channels.
 * Copy the TOC as Markdown headings.
-* Copy the TOC as a list of Markdown links, to add Contents navigation within a page.
+* Copy the TOC as a list of Markdown links, to add Contents navigation within a webpage.

 <!-- ====================================================================== -->